Brexit and U.K. election unearth old demons in Northern Ireland

 In Northern Ireland, a unique corner of the U.K., the vote has revived altogether more ancient and existential demons.

-Deirdre Heenan, a professor at Ulster University, called the upcoming election "one of the most toxic, divisive elections" the region has seen in recent years.
+Deirdre Heenan, a professor at Ulster University, called it "one of the most toxic, divisive elections" the region has seen in recent years.

 "It would be difficult to overestimate its importance," she said.
 "The stakes are so high in terms of peace, in terms of our stability and in terms of our economic future."